CraigWard89/CraigCraig/README.md

 </div>

 ### Random Facts
-- I liked Penguins before I knew about Linux.<br>
+- I liked Penguins before I knew about Linux.
-- I'll drink cold coffee.<br>
+- I'll drink cold coffee.
 - I know not to run `rm -rf /` as root.

+### Useful Information and Projects

+I use and self host <a href="https://github.com/anuraghazra/github-readme-stats">GitHub Readme Stats</a> to generate the stats on my readme.

+For a more complete list of projects I think are mention worthy, check out what I have <a href="https://github.com/CraigCraig?tab=stars">starred</a>.

 </div>